antoinecoulombe/cotulity/README.md

     "compress": true
 }
 ```
-1. Save and you're all set!
+6. Save and you're all set!
 When you save a `.less` file, a `.css` file will be created in the `client/css` folder.

-\* Please note that files starting with `_` are consider partial files and will not be compiled in `.css` when saving.
+\* Please note that files starting with `_` are considered partial files and will not be compiled in `.css` when saving.

 ## You're good to go!
 After finishing the Installation and Database Setup, you should be good to go.
 Start a project and try it out.